cyberbotics/webots/docs/guide/web-animation.md

 For more complex interaction with the web component, the following functions are available:
 * `active()`: return `true` if there is already a animation loaded by the web component, `false` otherwise.
-* `close()`: close the currect animation.
+* `close()`: close the current animation.
 * `setJsonName(name)`: set the name of the JSON file that is going to be used to play the animation.
   * `name`: the name of the JSON file (without the .json extension).
 * `setNames(name)`: set the name of both the JSON and X3D file for the next animation to be loaded.
   * `name`: the name used by both file.
 * `setX3dName(name)`: set the name of the X3D file that is going to be used to load the animation.
   * `name`: the name of the X3D file (without the .x3d extension).
 * `play(mobileDevice)`: load and play the animation.
-If no filename were specified, it will try to guess it from the http url or take the `title`attribute if present.
+If no filenames were specified, it will try to guess them from the http url or take the `title`attribute if present.
   * `mobileDevice`: boolean variable specifying if the application is running on a mobile device.